Which Nims Management Characteristic Includes Developing And Issuing: Complete Guide

 The Role of the Incident Commander

 The Incident Commander is the individual responsible for overall incident management.
-This person develops the incident objectives and strategies, and issues the plans that guide the response.
-The Incident Commander may delegate specific tasks to other members of the Command Staff, but retains overall responsibility for the incident Not complicated — just consistent.
-Simple as that..
+Still, this person develops the incident objectives and strategies, and issues the plans that guide the response.
+The Incident Commander may delegate specific tasks to other members of the Command Staff, but retains overall responsibility for the incident Small thing, real impact..

 Planning Section